Bleach Does Not Kill Mold Roots or Spores on Porous Surfaces

 Article From National Organization of Remediators and Mold Inspectors

 These well-intentioned journalists and government officials are obviously unaware of the fact that the EPA and OSHA stopped recommending bleach for mold remediation years ago.
-Sadly, when they recommend bleach, they are actually making the mold problem worse.
+Sadly, when the journalists and officials recommend bleach, they are actually making the mold problem worse.

-Don’t take our word for it.
-Check out the following article titled Bleach Does Not Kill Mold.
+You should check out the following article titled Bleach Does Not Kill Mold.
 It was published by the National Organization of Remediators and Mold Inspectors.
-They’re certified mold experts.
+They are certified mold experts.

-If you’d like some specific, scientific details about the limitations of bleach against mold, we suggest you read the following article titled Why Chlorine Bleach Is Not Effective in Killing Mold.
+If you’d like some specific, scientific details about the limitations of bleach’s ability to kill mold, we suggest you read the following article titled Why Chlorine Bleach Is Not Effective in Killing Mold.
 It was posted by a company specializing in air quality sanitizing products.

-So don’t use bleach to try killing and preventing mold.
-It may remove visible mold branches, but it will actually backfire by feeding water to the mold roots.
+So don’t use bleach as a way for how to kill mold or prevent mold from growing.
+It may remove visible mold branches when you scrub with it.
+But it will actually backfire by feeding water to the mold roots in porous surfaces like wood, drywall, painted areas, concrete, bricks, roofing tiles and more.
 And besides, bleach is toxic and thus not good for you, your family or the environment.

-Instead, use Endurance BioBarrier’s Cleaner Prep to get rid of mold and our Mold Prevention Spray to prevent it from coming back.
-These products are non-toxic and will significantly outlast all competitors.
+Instead, use Endurance BioBarrier’s Cleaner Prep to clean and remove mold and then use our Mold Prevention Spray to prevent mold from coming back through hundreds of wet-dry cycles, significantly outlasting competitors.
+These products are non-toxic and have zero harmful fumes.